ndaba1/cmder/README.md

 <img alt="Crates.io" src="https://img.shields.io/crates/v/cmder">
 </p>

 This crate aims to provide you with an easy-to-use and extensible API without compromising the speed and performance that is expected of rust codebases.
-The syntax of the builder interface can be attributed to the javascript package `commander-js`
+The syntax of the builder interface can be attributed to the javascript package `commander-js`.
+To get started, create a new instance of the program and manipulate it as shown.

+## A basic example

+The following is a basic example on how to use the crate.
+More in depth documentation can be found from docs.rs or the github repo.

 ```rust